UPDATED 8/18/2021, Original Post: October 25, 2018

 For instance, if the alleged victim was unclear in the original statement as to whether she suffered any injury or pain, the alleged victim must share this fact with the prosecutor.
 Why?
 Because physical pain is an element of the crime of domestic violence assault that the prosecutor must prove.
 This new fact creates exculpatory evidence that shows the person charged with the crime did not commit a crime.

 - They can give testimony in favor of the defendant.
 Throughout the case, it will be up to the alleged victim to recant their testimony and show that they want charges dropped.
 If the domestic violence case proceeds to a jury trial, the alleged victim can recant their testimony or provide any important information that would clear up any confusion about what happened.
 A criminal defense lawyer can help you through this process.

 - They can remain calm and seek professional help.
-The symptoms of domestic violence aren’t just physical – domestic violence also deeply affects mental and emotional health.
+The symptoms of domestic violence are not just physical – domestic violence also deeply affects mental and emotional health.
 If an alleged victim wants to show that they have not been negatively impacted through domestic violence, they need to remain calm and prove that they are emotionally stable.
 A psychological assessment can be used as evidence to show that the alleged victim has not been subject to any severe domestic violence.